AdobeDocs/dynamic-media-classic.en/help/using/content-variations.md

 Use template sets to manage the way asset variations are published.

 Create a template set to manage variations of a template.
 You can control which variation is used without changing the code on your site.
-This method helps content managers rotate content without requiring IT to change a URL in the Web code.
+This method lets content managers update content without requiring technical support to change a URL in the web code.

-Universal URLs are used to display the template variation that appears on the page, based on the order they are listed in the set.
+Universal URLs display the template variation on the page, based on set order.
 The template at the top of the template set list is always published.

 You can use any Image Preset URL from the list.
-Image Preset URLs are like universal URLs.
+Image Preset URLs function similarly to universal URLs.
 There can be more than one Image Preset URL.

+**To manage content variations:**

 1. Go to **[!UICONTROL Build]** > **[!UICONTROL Template Sets]**.
 1. In the builder, select a template, then select **[!UICONTROL Add/Preview]**.